docsmith-darshan/tom_theme/index.md

 ---

-Welcome to ownCloud Server Quick Installation Guide.
-This guide is designed to help you quickly install and configure the ownCloud on Ubuntu 20.04 server.
+ownCloud Server Quick Start Guide is designed to help you quickly install and configure the ownCloud on Ubuntu 20.04 server.

 At the end of the installation, using your web browser, you can access and fully utilize the ownCloud Platform.